zjw93615/EasyLog/README.md

-# EasyLog
+# EasyLogReport

-EasyLog is a Typescript library for dealing with log reporting.
+EasyLogReport is a Typescript library for dealing with log reporting.

 ## Installation